Ranjan Ramanayake

-He served as the State Minister of Highways and Road Development (2018–2019).
-He served as the Deputy Minister of Social Services, Welfare and Livestock Development Under Good Govenence in 2015 and Deputy Minister of Social Empowerment and Welfare from 2015 to 2018.
-Ramanayake has won the Sarasaviya Best Actor Award as well as being the Most Popular Actor consecutively for 16 years.
+He served as the State Minister of Highways and Road Development from 2018 to 2019.
+He served as the Deputy Minister of Social Services, Welfare and Livestock Development Under Good Governance in 2015 and Deputy Minister of Social Empowerment and Welfare from 2015 to 2018.
+Ramanayake won the Sarasaviya Best Actor Award in 2006 and won the Sarasaviya Most Popular Actor Award four times.
 He has appeared in over 75 Sinhalese films in genres ranging from romance to action and comedies, starting his career appearing in theatre, stage and several television series.

 Personal life

-Ramanayake was born on 11 March 1963 in Negombo.
-He is the youngest in the family of two children, son of Simon Alphonsu, District Inspector at Sri Lanka Railways Department.
-He added 'Ramanayake' to his name as a reciprocation to the filmmaker Somaratne Ramanayake who helped him in building up his film career as lead actor.
+Ranjan was born on 11th March 1963 in Negombo, Sri Lanka.
+He is the youngest in the family of two children, son of Simon Alfonso, District Inspector at Sri Lanka Railways Department.
+He added 'Ramanayake' to his name as a reciprocation to filmmaker Somaratne Ramanayake, who helped him in establishing his film career as a lead actor.

 In August 2019, he appeared in GCE A/L exam again after 1982 to pursue his later career as lawyer.
 On 27 December 2019, he went viral in the social media as he publicised his A/L results (2S & 1F).
 Subsequently, he also qualified to study law after obtaining A pass for General English, S passes for Political Science and Communication media studies despite failing in Christianity subject.